nodecopter/summerofdrones.com/pages/sponsor.md

 Each event will have up to 45 developers get together for a full day of programming flying robots with JavaScript or other languages.

-The individual events will be organized by community members, and one event will take place every Saturday in North America and Europe each.
+The individual events will be organized by local community members, and one event will take place every Saturday in North America and Europe each.
 This should allow for over 1500 developers to attend.

 ## About